felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 - **Attach customer attributes**: <br>
 	Join the score to the customers table to add stable customer information.
 - **Output the final table**: <br>
-	One row per borrowing customer with attributes and inactivity score, ready for Python.
+  	Attach the inactivity score to customer table, send this for Python.

 **Python Method**
 - Compute and visualize activation-time metrics by signup month, applying a cutoff defined as last month in the data minus 18 months so that only fully observable cohorts are included in trend analysis.